knu2/warp-gh-demo/.github/warp_review_prompt.md

 ## Important
 - DO NOT execute any commands
+- DO NOT request to run commands or to "request command output".
+If you believe a command would help, skip it and proceed with the review using only the provided context.
 - DO NOT try to fetch additional data
 - The complete PR diff is already provided below
 - Focus only on analyzing and reviewing the code changes